Karl Landauer: Career

 After the First World War, Landauer became a pacifist.
 In 1916, he fell ill with typhus and was subsequently transferred to a military prison in Heilbronn as a doctor.
 There he met and married Lins Kahn.

 After the war, he settled and ran a private practice in Frankfurt am Main c.1923.
 He became friends with Max Horkheimer.
 The Frankfurt Psychoanalytical Institute (now the Sigmund Freud Institute), co-founded by Landauer, cooperated with Horkheimer's Institute for Social Research, in whose rooms he had guest status.
 In 1933 both facilities were closed.
 Landauer could have fled to Sweden, but instead settled in the Netherlands, where he worked as a training analyst.

+Nazi persecution and death

 After the Netherlands came under Nazi occupation, he received a professional ban in 1942 and was arrested in 1943.
 In February 1944 he was deported to the Bergen-Belsen concentration camp together with his wife and eldest daughter, where he died of starvation in January 1945.
 Both his wife and daughter, Eva Landauer, survived the concentration camp.
 Two of Landauer's younger children were able to avoid arrest.

+Legacy

 On the occasion of the 100th anniversary of Goethe University, a Stolperstein, (a 'stumbling stone monument'), was laid to commemorate him on 17 October 2014 at Savignystraße 76.